courros/hnco/README.md

 ## Requirements

-`libhnco` depends on the following libraries:
+`libhnco` itself only depends on the Boost serialization library.
+Optionally it can be built with the following libraries:

-- Boost serialization library
 - `libdl` for plugin
 - GNU GMP (libgmp and libgmpxx) for factorization